Mexico City Birding

 ¿Where to bird?

-Depending on your time and interests you may plan your birding in and around the city, the options are diverse and plenty and can be divided in:
+Depending on your time and interests you may plan your birding in and around the city, the options are diverse, plenty and can be divided in:

 Urban Parks